 6.4 - Reference to other sections

 For further information, please refer to sections 7 and 8

 7 - Handling and storage

 7.1 - Precautions for safe handling

-Handling can be a source of dust emission and therefore the processes should be designed to limit the amount of handling.
+Do not handle wet product with bare hands.
+Handling of dried products can be a source of dust emission and therefore the processes should be designed to limit the amount of handling.
 Whenever possible, handling should be carried out under controlled conditions (i.e., using dust exhaust system).

 Regular good housekeeping will minimise secondary dust dispersal.

 7.2 - Conditions for safe storage

-Store in original packaging in dry area whilst awaiting use
+Store in original packaging in a dry area.

-Avoid damaging packaging.
+Avoid damaging the packaging.